STILL HUMID, WITH MORE RAIN COMING THIS WEEKEND

 WINDS & WAVES:

-TODAY: Mostly cloudy.
+AFTERNOON: Mostly cloudy.
 Humid with some morning fog.
 Stray afternoon thundershowers.
-HIGH: 76
+HIGH: 79

 Copyright 2021 WBAY.
 All rights reserved.